 In view of preparing the carbon leakage list for 2015-2019, the Commission organised meetings in 2013 to consult stakeholders, including Member States, industry, NGOs and academia.

 The draft proposal for the new list was published on 5 May 2014.
-The Climate Change Committee is expected to vote on the draft list before the summer break.
-Once agreed, the draft Decision will go to the European Parliament and the Council for the compulsory three-months scrutiny.
+The Climate Change Committee voted favorably on the draft list on 9 July, which was followed by the compulsory three-months' scrutiny the European Parliament and the Council.

 Planning for phase 4 of the EU ETS

-The Commission has launched a public consultation to canvass opinions on different options for a system to avoid carbon leakage after 2020.
-The consultation focuses on how many allowances should be dedicated to addressing the risk of carbon leakage post-2020 and what respective roles free allocation and support for industrial innovation should play.
+The Commission has launched in May 2014 a public consultation to canvass opinions on different options for a system to avoid carbon leakage after 2020.
+The consultation focused on how many allowances should be dedicated to addressing the risk of carbon leakage post-2020 and what respective roles free allocation and support for industrial innovation should play.

-Based on a questionnaire, the consultation runs until 31 July 2014 and complements three stakeholder meetings being held on 13 June, 10 July and 25 September 2014.
-The meetings will be web streamed, and information on how to follow the meetings on-line will be announced here in due course.
+Based on a questionnaire, the consultation was open until 31 July 2014 and complemented three stakeholder meetings being held on 13 June, 10 July and 25 September 2014.
+The meetings have been web-streamed, and are still available online.